tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 #### TE Tunnel Paths

-The TE tunnel can be configured with a set of paths that define the tunnel forward and reverse paths as described in {{fig-tunnel-paths}}.
+The TE Tunnel can be configured with a set of paths that define the tunnel forward and reverse paths as described in {{fig-tunnel-paths}}.
 Moreover, a primary path can be specified a set of candidate secondary paths that can be visited to support path protection.
-The following describe further the list of paths associated with a TE tunnel.
+The following describe further the list of paths associated with a TE Tunnel.

 ~~~~~~